Solving Parameterized Polynomial Systems with Decomposable Projections: Monodromy, decompositions, and invariants

-We will use Proposition \ref{prop:structureDecomp} in Algorithm \ref{alg:result}.
-In order to to perform computations we will need an explicit $\alpha$ and $\beta$, and assume to be working on general affine charts.
-In many of our case, the maps take the form of $\alpha(x,t)=(y_1(x),\dots,y_k(x),t)$ and $\beta(y_1,\dots,y_k,t)=t$.
-It is important that the last coordinate is consistently $t$, otherwise the composition $\alpha\circ\beta$ does not have to decompose $\pi$.
-For most choices of $\alpha$, we have $\deg\alpha$ is $1$ and do not yield a non-trivial decomposition of the projection.
+In the definition, it is important that the first coordinates are consistently $u$, otherwise the composition $\beta \circ \alpha$ does not necessarily decompose $\pi$.
+For most choices of $\alpha$, we have $\deg\alpha$ is one and will not yield a nontrivial decomposition of the projection.
 To find a nontrivial $\alpha$ (when they exist), one can employ algorithms in invariant theory or decomposition of polynomials.